Haast, New Zealand: Infrastructure

 The Haast area is not connected to the national electricity grid.
-New Zealand Energy operates a distribution network supplying the town.
-Electricity is generated by an 800-kilowatt hydroelectric scheme on the Turnbull River, backed up by a 375-kilowatt diesel generator.
+New Zealand Energy operates an electricity distribution network supplying the town.
+Electricity is generated by an 800-kilowatt hydroelectric scheme on the Turnbull River, constructed in 1972.
+The scheme is backed up by a 375-kilowatt diesel generator.
+In 2023, the company applied for consent to build a second hydro power station on the Turnbull River.

 Haast received mobile coverage in May 2018.
 3G mobile coverage is provided for all three mobile networks within a 3 km radius of Haast township.
+Fibre broadband and 4G mobile coverage became available in the township in 2022.